 Map of the Persian Empire at its greatest extent

-A nation-wide search for a new queen began – the first recorded beauty contest in the world.
+A nation-wide search for a new queen began – the first recorded beauty contest.

 One wonders too at the back story to all this: did Hegai play some part in deposing Vashti?